ECMWFCode4Earth/EarthReach/docs/source/index.rst

    :target: https://opensource.org/licenses/apache-2-0

-EarthReach is an accessibility-focused python library.
-It's goal is to enable blind and low-vision earth scientists to access information present in weather-charts.
+EarthReach is a Python library for generating natural language descriptions of meteorological data visualizations.
+The library extends **earthkit-plots** by providing automated text generation capabilities for weather charts, enabling programmatic conversion of visual data representations into structured textual descriptions.

-This library is designed to extend the **earthkit-plots** library, by providing an optional easy to use integration point.
-It leverages the rich data and metadata contained in GRIB files and a framework of dual LLMs, a generator, and an evaluator, with access to the data and the image of the weather chart, to generate a scientific description.
+The system implements a dual-LLM architecture consisting of a generator agent and an evaluator agent.
+The generator creates initial descriptions from chart images and associated GRIB file metadata, while the evaluator assesses output quality across multiple criteria including scientific accuracy, coherence, and meteorological relevance.
+This iterative process continues until quality thresholds are met or maximum iterations are reached.

 .. toctree::